5 steps to improve air quality in Elmbridge

 To help to reduce the harmful effects from smoke follow this guide on open fires and wood-burning stoves.

 Key air quality measurements are taken in Elmbridge.
 The average monthly level of nitrogen dioxide (mainly emitted from vehicle exhausts) is measured by a number of passive diffusion tubes situated across the borough.
-These are mostly located within the borough's five Air Quality Management Areas (AQMAs).
+These are mostly located within the borough's six Air Quality Management Areas (AQMAs).
 For details on the AQMAs see the latest Annual Status Report (ASR) below.